Farm for Sale

 Semi -trailer–turned Root Cellar with electric hook up, climate control, cement flooring with radiant floor tubing installed.

 72x300 (½ acre) three season Haygrove tunnel with extra structural reinforcements and underground irrigation connection to the pump house.
 This large space provides extra season extension and tomato blight control along with ample space for large scale ginger and sweet potato growing.

 20x48 Propagation house.
-Has two long benches with propane heaters.
-Water hydrant in house.
+Has two long benches with propane heaters and water hydrant.
 Roll up steel doors.

 15x48 Inflated, double plastic greenhouse with concrete, radiant heated 8x40 plant bench.
-Propane furnance, electricity and hydrant.
+Propane furnace, electricity and hydrant.

 32x100 Inflated, double plastic greenhouse with 250,000 BTU propane furnace, circulation fans, electric and hydrant.
 Roll up sides and roll up steel doors.

 30x75 Inflated double plastic hoophouse with circulation fans, roll up sides, roll up steel doors, electric, and hydrant.

 20x148 hoophouse with roll up sides and roll up steel doors, electric, hydrant.

 30x150 inflated, double plastic hoophouse, circulation fans, roll up sides, roll up steel doors, electricity and hydrant.